What Can Go in a Skip Bin in Sydney?

 • Tyres

-The NSW Department of Planning, Industry and Environment has an excellent guide on how and where to dispose of toxic waste such as paint and oil.
+Fortunately, the NSW Department of Planning, Industry and Environment offers a guide on how and where to safely dispose of toxic waste, such as paint and oil.

 • DVD and CD players

-If you would like to see your e-waste going to a good cause, several initiatives are designed to repair and refresh used mobile phones and computers.
-This helps people in need who might not otherwise have access to devices such as laptops or mobile phones.
+If you want your e-waste to benefit others, several initiatives repair and refresh used devices.
+This helps people in need who may not otherwise have access to laptops or mobile phones.

 Mobile Muster is one such charity.
-This organisation accepts all brands and types of mobile phones.
-There are more than 3,000 drop-off points and a free postage service.
+They accept all mobile phone brands and types.
+With more than 3,000 drop-off points and a free postage service, donating your old phones has never been easier.

-By using skip bins alongside other carefully managed schemes, you’re doing your part in helping keep Australia beautiful.
+By using skip bins alongside these carefully managed schemes, you actively help keep Australia beautiful and reduce waste impact.